 Swiss Life places great importance on ensuring that all persons who fulfil key functions are fit and proper for their position.
-For this purpose, SL Business Division/ Business Area follows a Human Resources (HR) Cycle based on Swiss Life Group HR framework.
+For this purpose, each Business Division follows a Human Resources (HR) Cycle based on Swiss Life Group HR framework.